homan-uppu/writing/2-Essays/Winners take all.md

 ---

-You should have been annoyed that I offered no explanation for how our activities are more complex than Chess and Go.
-It may intuitively seem so, but the explanation isn't obvious.
+How can we be sure our activities are more complex than Chess & Go?
 There is a hierarchy of complexity for human endeavors.
 The most complex human activities are the ones that involve people and how they feel.

 The representational complexity of feeling is far greater than that of Chess or Go.
-By representational complexity I mean how easy it is to describe the state of the game at any moment in time.
-A game that has a much more complicated state, likely has many more possibilities for what moves you can take, and is therefore more complex in general.
+By representational complexity I mean how easy it is to describe the state of the system at any moment in time.
+A game that has a much more complicated state, likely has many more possibilities for what moves you can take and is therefore more complex.

 To see why, recall when you had to communicate how you felt.
 You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
 This is because a feeling has a much higher representational complexity than words.
 Trying to represent a feeling in words is difficult because we are trying to represent something of a higher complexity into a medium that has less complexity.
 Information is bound to be lost in that translation.